valit-stack/Valit.Docs/docs/getting-started/index.rst

 These are the validation criteria:

-- ``Email`` is required and needs to be a proper email address
+- ``Email`` is required and needs to be a valid email address.
-- ``Password`` is required and needs to be at least 10 characters long
+- ``Password`` is required and needs to be at least 10 characters long.
-- ``Age`` must be greater than 16
+- ``Age`` must be greater than 16.

-This is how Valit handles such scenario:
+This is how you can handle such scenario using Valit:

 .. sourcecode:: csharp